OpenBB-finance/OpenBB/website/content/terminal/guides/intros/common/ta.md

 ---
-title: Introduction to the Technical Analysis Menu
+title: Technical Analysis
-keywords: ["technical", "analysis", "ta", "t/a", "intraday", "daily", "indicators", "signals", "average", "moving", "exponential", "rsi", "fibonacci", "retracement", "bollinger", "heltner", "accumulation", "distribution", "obv", "on-balance", "volume", "volatility", "trend", "momentum", "overlap", "crypto", "stocks", "funds", "etf", "etfs"]
+keywords:
+  [
+    "technical",
+    "analysis",
+    "ta",
+    "t/a",
+    "intraday",
+    "daily",
+    "indicators",
+    "signals",
+    "average",
+    "moving",
+    "exponential",
+    "rsi",
+    "fibonacci",
+    "retracement",
+    "bollinger",
+    "heltner",
+    "accumulation",
+    "distribution",
+    "obv",
+    "on-balance",
+    "volume",
+    "volatility",
+    "trend",
+    "momentum",
+    "overlap",
+    "crypto",
+    "stocks",
+    "funds",
+    "etf",
+    "etfs",
+  ]
 date: "2022-06-17"
 type: guides
 status: publish
 excerpt: "This guide introduces the Technical Analysis menu, which is common across many sections of the OpenBB Terminal."
 ---

 The Technical Analysis menu offers the user a suite of tools for analyzing the technical components of an asset's trading history.
 The menu can be found in most wings of the Terminal:

-- <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/cryptocurrency/" target="_blank">Crypto</a>
+- <a href="/terminal/guides/intros/cryptocurrency/" target="_blank">Crypto</a>
-- <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/" target="_blank">Stocks</a>
+- <a href="/terminal/guides/intros/stocks/" target="_blank">Stocks</a>
-- <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/etf/" target="_blank">ETF</a>
+- <a href="/terminal/guides/intros/etf/" target="_blank">ETF</a>
-- <a href ="https://openbb-finance.github.io/OpenBBTerminal/terminal/forex/" target="blank">ForEx</a>
+- <a href ="terminal/guides/intros/forex/" target="blank">ForEx</a>

-The commands are divided by categories that define their purpose for
+The commands are divided by categories that define their purpose for general-use:
-general-use:

 - Overlap - Moving averages
 - Momentum - Oscillating signals